 Kristie is among a growing number of women who have found that franchise ownership is extremely compatible with being a working mom.
 Pinch A Penny has been named one of the Top Franchises for Women by Franchise Business Review (FBR).
 FBR surveyed 8,453 female franchisees from 289 leading brands to determine the best franchising opportunities for women, based solely on franchisee satisfaction ratings.

-Kristie and Andy Martin opened their Pinch A Penny 13 years ago and have never looked back.
+Kristie and Andy Martin opened their family-owned franchise 13 years ago and have never looked back.
 “We work hard during the high season, but you’re not always stuck in the store,” she says.
 “And you have a lot of freedom to do what you want during the off-season.”

 Kristie says she would advise other women interested in owning a Pinch A Penny franchise to go for it.
 “You can make your business your own,” she says.
 “Pinch A Penny is a great company, and we have become good friends with the other owners in our area.
 If I need something, I know I can reach out to them, and they will get back to me promptly.
 And we return the favor.
 We are not competitors.
 We help each other.”